-In a case foreshadowed by a prior article involving DoorDash for misrepresenting a restaurant on its app, Postmates now faces claims of trademark infringement and unfair competition from Lucky Boy Hamburgers.
+In a case involving DoorDash for misrepresenting a restaurant on its app, Postmates now faces claims of trademark infringement and unfair competition from Lucky Boy Hamburgers.

 Lucky Boy is a mainstay in Pasadena.
 The restaurant was founded by two brothers from Greece in 1960 and it is in third generation of family leadership.
 Lucky Boy has been named as a Top 100 Los Angles restaurant by the LA Times.
 Its ultimate breakfast burrito is described as a “fan favorite.”